Estimated reading time: 3 minutes

 True to form, Sanders is not letting his time in prison or the limitations that come with being a paroled lifer slow him down.
 The paralegal is a strong advocate for prison education and draws attention to the barriers that hold inmates back.

-For example, he feels a ban on typewriters and offline computers for research in prison are counterproductive.
+For example, he feels a ban on typewriters and offline computers for research in prison is counterproductive.
 During his lecture at the University of Michigan, he said, “Even though it’s called corrections, there is a bias to keep you illiterate, to keep you at a remedial level, and it takes a village to get former inmates back into society.”
 He also supports Gov. Rick Snyder’s decision to ban a checkbox on job applications that would out former offenders as they apply for work.

 Although it was a long and winding road filled with one frustration after another and one roadblock after another, Sanders was able to go from a third-grade education to obtaining two degrees.
 He used his training to become a “jailhouse lawyer,” helping his fellow inmates with their cases.
 Once released, his education enabled him to re-integrate back into society.
 Not only is he contributing to society, but he also works hard to bring attention to the necessity of education behind bars.
 He is living proof that prison education works – even for lifers.